-Given that I have seen other similar problems in this house related to builders being lazy as hell with this property (things like finding a ceiling fan box up in the attic that was supposed to have been installed but then not, or finding a pile of trash under the stairs when replacing a broken stair tread, etc.)… well, yeah… I can totally believe that the builders did this!
+Given that I have seen other similar problems in this house related to builders being lazy with this property (things like finding a ceiling fan box up in the attic that was supposed to have been installed but then not, or finding a pile of trash under the stairs when replacing a broken stair tread, etc.)… well, yeah… I can totally believe that the builders did this!

 To read most of the articles out there, it seems like this is still a sneaky practice that’s happening occasionally, though laws since the 1990s have made attempts to curb the problem.
 Regardless, in my yard and those of my immediate neighbors, we are pretty lucky.
 These trash pits were buried in a back corner of each lot and nowhere near the home foundations, so they are pretty much little more than annoying chunks of the yard that sink down a few feet (and insurance companies don’t care if it’s not really causing structural issues).
 The previous owner disclosed (required by law) to me that she had filled in the hole once before with fill dirt, but since the materials below had likely not fully decomposed, it made sense that the area continued to sink down a little.
 Most of my neighbors have done similarly, filling in these areas once or twice and then leveling out the rest of the yard.
 I’m pretty glad they have, too, since it gave me a good idea of what I needed to do to fix the one in my yard, and how I might go about accomplishing this on my own.